ChandulaNethmal/chandulanethmal.github.io/_posts/2020-01-17-Digital_Camera.md

 Bridge cameras typically have a long zoom lens built into the camera body, ranging from 20x to 50x or more, which allows you to get close-up shots of distant subjects without having to change lenses.
 They also often have manual controls and a range of advanced features, such as manual focus, raw image capture, and the ability to shoot in different shooting modes (such as aperture priority and shutter priority).

-> Bridge cameras are a good choice for photographers who want more control over their images than a point-and-shoot camera offers, but don't want to carry around the larger and more expensive equipment that comes with a DSLR.
+> Bridge cameras are a good choice for photographers who want more control over their images than a point-and-shoot camera offers but don't want to carry around the larger and more expensive equipment that comes with a DSLR.
 They are also a good option for travelers who want a single, versatile camera that can handle a wide range of shooting situations.

 ### 5. Camera Phones

-Definitely you all are experts for this camera type and no need lengthy paragraphs.
+Definitely, you all are experts for this camera type, and no need for lengthy paragraphs.
 Camera phones are mobile phones that have built-in cameras.
 Many people now rely on their camera phones as their primary camera, using them to take photos and videos for personal and professional use.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam12.jpg)

-Main difference of phone cameras from above camera types is the sensor size(Overall photo quality is highly depends on this).
-Phone camera sensor size is relatively smaller to fit in a mobile phone.
+The main difference between phone cameras and the above camera types is the sensor size(Overall photo quality highly depends on this).
+The phone camera sensor size is relatively smaller to fit in a mobile phone.

 Overall, camera phones are a convenient and versatile option for photographers of all levels.
 While they may not have the same level of control and image quality as a dedicated camera, they offer a convenient and easy-to-use way to capture and share photos and videos on the go.

 ## Structure and Operation of a Digital Camera

-I will explain a little about the inside of a typical DSLR camera using below images.
+I will explain a little about the inside of a typical DSLR camera using the below images.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam16.jpg)

-1. Light enter to the camera via the front lens(a combination of lenses) and get reflected by a mirror(which can be tilted up and down).
+1. Light enters the camera via the front lens(a combination of lenses) and gets reflected by a mirror(which can be tilted up and down).

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam3.gif)

-2. Then, the light enter to a prism struture and directed in to the viewfinder at the top of the camera.
+2. Then, the light enters a prism structure and is directed into the viewfinder at the top of the camera.
 This will helps the photographer to view the scene and do focusing and settings.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam1.gif)

-3. When the Capture button is pressed, the mirror will move upwords(mechanically) and allows the light to fall on the image sensor for a small period of time ( can be varied from minutes to few nano seconds) according to the shutter settings.
+3. When the Capture button is pressed, the mirror will move upwards (mechanically) and allows the light to fall on the image sensor for a small period of time ( can be varied from minutes to a few nanoseconds) according to the shutter settings.
 4. Then the sensor sends the digitally created image of the scene to a small computer unit inside the camera.
 5. Voila...!
-After some image processing, the image will be stored in a SD memory card and can be review on the LCD display...How fascinating!!
+After some image processing, the image will be stored in an SD memory card and can be reviewed on the LCD display...How fascinating!!

 ## Selecting the Best Camera for You

-Cameras are availbale in the market for different purposes(personal cameras, professional cameras, cinema cameras,camera drones, etc.) in different price ranges.
-So, after going through the above details of camera types, I guess, now you have some idea on the suitable camera type for you.
+Cameras are available in the market for different purposes(personal cameras, professional cameras, cinema cameras, camera drones, etc.) in different price ranges.
+So, after going through the above details of camera types, I guess, now you have some idea of the suitable camera type for you.

-> Let's take a look at the summary on camera seletcion.
+> Let's take a look at the summary on camera selection.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam14.jpg)